Guest Explorer: Anton Louw – Founder of Sunbird Tea

 There is still wild rooibos growing in mountains of the Cape, however, has more earthy or spicier flavours than the domesticated variety.
 In the mid-90s, a green rooibos method was developed where the tea was unfermented – this keeps its powerful anti-oxidants as well as a crisp apple and cut grass flavour when correctly brewed.
 A wonderful and also incredibly healthy drink.
 Shortcut rooibos in bags is the most popular, and while it is certainly a much better drink than your standard ‘real’ tea bag, it doesn’t impart as much flavour or have as many nuances as the loose-leaf tea.
 Long-cut rooibos is only available as loose-leaf and this imparts a more delicate floral flavour.

 Can you find rooibos tea anywhere else in the world?

 Rooibos has become much more popular internationally and while it might not be in every supermarket, you should certainly be able to find it in most major cities if you know where to look.
 Although South Africans know it as a staple, it is seen as an exotic curiosity in most of the rest of the world.

-What are the known medicinal benefits of rooibos?
-Do the benefits and or quality of the tea vary based on how it’s cultivated and produced?
+What are the known medicinal benefits of rooibos and do the benefits and/or quality of the tea vary based on how it’s cultivated and produced?